 Mercury - Crystal Structure Visualisation, Exploration and Analysis Made Easy

-With a vast number of options for customizing display settings Mercury is widely used for the generation of publication-quality images.
+This free version of Mercury has a vast number of options for customising display settings and is widely used for the generation of publication-quality images.
 A Style Manager contains a number of pre-defined display styles for work, publication and presentation and also provides the ability to preserve and share your own custom display settings.
 Stunning 3D images created using Mercury can be exported in a variety of common formats.
 In addition, it is possible to render high quality ray-traced images using POV-Ray.

 Mercury is able to load structural data from a variety of formats and provides an extensive array of options to aid the investigation and analysis of crystal structures.
 Generate packing diagrams of any number of unit cells in any direction, define and visualise least-squares and Miller planes, and take a slice through a crystal in any direction.
 Simulated diffraction patterns can be calculated for any displayed crystal structure.
 Bravais, Friedel, Donnay and Harker (BFDH) theoretical crystal morphologies can also be viewed.